curl/everything-curl/usingcurl-verbose.md

     * Connected to example.com (93.184.216.34) port 80 (#0)

-It worked. curl connected to the site and here it explains how the name maps to the IP address and on which port it has connected to.
+It worked! curl connected to the site and here it explains how the name maps to the IP address and on which port it has connected to.
 The '(#0)' part is which internal number curl has given this connection.
-If you try multiple URLs in the same command line you can see it use more connections, or reuse connections and then the connection counter may increase or not increase depending on what curl decides it needs to do.
+If you try multiple URLs in the same command line you can see it use more connections or reuse connections, so the connection counter may increase or not increase depending on what curl decides it needs to do.

 If we use an HTTPS:// URL instead of an HTTP one, there will also be a whole